mqschwanda/TMM-RDBoiler/README.md

-# RD Country Forever Country Sweepstakes
+# RD Country Cruising Into The Holidays

 ####What does it do?
 This boilerplate is set up to increase my workflow.
 Hopefully, this can also help you on your way.